Gautama Buddha in world religions: Islam

-The supporters of this theory cite the first verses of the 95th chapter of the Quran, Surah At-Tin:
+The supporters of this theory cite the first verses of the 95th chapter of the Qur'an, Surah At-Tin:

 It is mentioned in Buddhist sources that Buddha attained enlightenment under the fig tree.
 So, according to the theory, from the places mentioned in these verses: Sinai is the place where Moses received revelation; Mecca is the place where Muhammad received revelation; and the olive tree is the place where Jesus received revelation.
 In this case, the remaining fig tree is where Buddha received revelation.
+It is also possible the fig tree symbolizes the first prophet, Adam.

 Some also take it a bit further and state that Muhammad himself was a Buddha, as Buddha means "enlightened one".

-Ahmadiyya sect
+Ahmadiyya

-Mirza Tahir Ahmad, the Fourth Caliph of the Ahmadiyya Community, in his book Revelation, Rationality, Knowledge & Truth, argues that Buddha was indeed a prophet of God who preached Monotheism.
+Mirza Tahir Ahmad, the fourth Caliph of the Ahmadiyya Community, in his book Revelation, Rationality, Knowledge & Truth, argues that Buddha was indeed a prophet of God who preached monotheism.
 He quotes from the inscriptions on Ashoka's stupas which mention "Is'ana" which means God.
 He quotes, "'Thus spake Devanampiya Piyadasi: "Wherefore from this very hour, I have caused religious discourses to be preached, I have appointed religious observances that mankind, having listened thereto, shall be brought to follow in the right path, and give glory to God* (Is'ana)."
-The Ahmadiyya hold the view that the Buddha was indeed a Prophet of God.

-Mirza Tahir Ahmad has also stated that the Qur'anic figure called Dhul-Kifl may have been the Buddha in his book "An Elementary Study of Islam."
+Ahmad also stated that Dhu al-Kifl may have been the Buddha in his book An Elementary Study of Islam.

-In fact, a verse in the Qur'an quotes that God has sent many prophets to thee (Humanity).
-However, only a few have been named.
-It is believed by some that Buddha may (or may not) have been a Prophet of God sent to his people who taught Monotheism.